fcsonline/drill/README.md

-# Woodpecker 🐦
+# Drill

-Woodpecker is a HTTP load testing application written in Rust.
+Drill is a HTTP load testing application written in Rust.
 The main goal for this project is to build a really lightweight tool as alternative to other that require JVM and other stuff.